PalisadoesFoundation/talawa-api/INSTALLATION.md

 <br/>

-2. Connect your `mongoDB` database to the extension.
+2. Connect your `MongoDB` database to the extension.

    ![Connect your mongoDB database to the extension](./image/connect_extension_to_mongodb_step_1.webp)